skanefsky/pianoteq-pi/README.md

 # pianoteq-sff

-> Script to install and run [Pianoteq](https://pianoteq.com/) in a headless configuration (i.e. no keyboard/monitor/mouse) on small-form-factor (SFF) computers running Raspberry Pi OS or Ubuntu MATE (other distributions may work but have not been tested).
+> Script to install and run Modartt's [Pianoteq](https://pianoteq.com/) in a headless configuration (i.e. no keyboard/monitor/mouse) on small-form-factor (SFF) computers running Raspberry Pi OS or Ubuntu MATE (other distributions may work but have not been tested).

 > Based on youfou's pianoteq-pi with updates to support the current release of Raspberry Pi OS (as of November 2022) and new support for Ubuntu MATE.